How to Invest $100: A Beginner's Guide for 2026

 If you have any earned income from a job, open a Roth IRA before a regular brokerage account.
 Your money grows completely tax-free, and you owe zero taxes on withdrawals at retirement.
 On $100 that compounds to $2,172 over 40 years, the difference between a Roth and a taxable account can be hundreds of dollars in taxes saved at the end.

 The 2026 contribution limit is $7,000 per year.
 You need earned income equal to or greater than your contribution amount.
 If you’re starting young, the math on a teenage Roth IRA is genuinely staggering - but the account structure works the same at any age.
+If you’re already in a higher bracket and unsure whether Roth or Traditional is the better fit, our Roth vs Traditional comparator shows which one leaves more in your pocket at retirement based on your current and expected tax brackets.

 Regular brokerage account - for when a Roth doesn’t apply